mlibrary/about-ebc/src/content/stories/2021-10-11-what-happens-when-ebooks-are-free.md

 ---
 templateKey: story
-title: What Happens When Ebooks are Free-to-Read?
-Reflecting on UMP's COVID-19 Response
+title: What happens when ebooks are free-to-read?
+Reflecting on UMP's COVID-19 response
 summary: In March 2020, faculty and students suddenly had to start working remotely as the COVID-19 pandemic spread.
 An experiment in making its entire ebook collection freely available sowed the seeds for University of Michigan